Notions of Anonymity, Fairness and Symmetry for Finite Strategic-Form Games: Label-Independent Notions of Symmetry

-To test for $n$-transitivity we check whether there exists automorphisms for permutations that generate $S_N$; and to test for transitivity we check whether there exists automorphisms for permutations that generate a transitive subgroup of $S_N$, again noting that to conclude only-transitivity we must check that the game is not invariant under any transitive subgroup of $S_N$.
+To test for $n$-transitivity we check whether there exists automorphisms for permutations that generate $S_N$; and to test for symmetry (ie. transitivity) we check whether there exists automorphisms for permutations that generate a transitive subgroup of $S_N$, again noting that to conclude that a game is not symmetric we must check that the game is not invariant under any transitive subgroup of $S_{\Gamma}$.

-If we know a game is transitive and want to show it is only-transitive, a sufficient condition is to find a strategy profile $s \in A$ whose payoffs do not appear elsewhere under all possible permutations.
-For example consider Example \ref{stdsymeg} and suppose it has an automorphism whose player permutation is $(12)$.
+If we know a game is symmetric (ie. transitive) and want to show it is only-transitive, a sufficient condition is to find a strategy profile $s \in A$ whose payoffs do not appear elsewhere under all possible permutations.
+For example consider Example \ref{stdsymeg} and suppose it has an automorphism whose player permutation is $(23)$.
 The payoffs for the profile $(a, a, b)$ are $(3, 7, 4)$, so we would need a strategy profile $s \in A$ with payoffs $(3, 4, 7)$.
 However no such profile exists, hence Example \ref{stdsymeg} is an only-transitive standard symmetric game.